 The designer must address numerous design elements that are not directly related to the geometric design of the roadway.
-This chapter provides a discussion on several of these design elements including accessibility requirements, retaining walls, landscaping, noise control, rest areas, park and ride facilities, managed lanes, bus stops/turn outs, mailboxes, cul-de-sacs and bicycle accommodations.
+This chapter provides a discussion on several of these design elements including retaining walls, landscaping, noise control, rest areas, park and ride facilities, managed lanes, mailboxes and cul-de-sacs.